-We focused on building something robust yet intuitive and easy to use, which has led Bob to be the company culture platform of choice for thousands of fast-growing modern, mid-sized organizations.
+We focused on building something that is robust yet intuitive and easy-to-use, which has led Bob to be the platform of choice for thousands of fast-growing modern, mid-sized organizations.

-For HR

-it automates many common processes, allows greater oversight and visibility of the business, and centralizes all people data in a secure, user-friendly environment.
+For HR, it delivers automation of many common processes, allows greater oversight and visibility of the business, and centralizes all people data in a secure, user-friendly environment.

-It provides access to data and insights to help them lead more effectively and streamline processes.
+For managers, it provides access to data and insights to help them lead more effectively and streamline processes.